Here’s a quick overview of installing the IBM ServerRaid M1015 HBA (aka LSI SAS9220-8i) in the HP Gen8 Microserver.

-These cards can be bought for around $100 on ebay.
+These cards can be bought for around $100 on eBay.
 The HBA has two 6Gbps SAS ports (each port has 4 lanes, each lane is 6Gbps giving a theoretical maximum of 24Gbps per port and 48Gbps if using both ports).
-A typical configuration for maximum performance is one lane to each drive using a SFF-8087 breakout cable.
+A typical configuration for maximum performance is one lane to each drive using an SFF-8087 breakout cable.
 With two of these cables this card is capable of running 8 drives.
 You can run more drives with a SAS expander but I haven’t had a need to yet.
 I typically flash it into IT (JBOD) mode.
 This is a popular card for running ZFS, which is my use-case.

 The picture above shows the original location of the 4-drive bay SAS connector, you just need to move it to the HBA, I didn’t have to re-wire it, there is plenty of slack in the cable so I just had to pull it to the M1015 and plug it in (below).